Skip to Content

 I tend to cook my wedges in an air fryer as it is quick and stress-free.

-It is equally as good with proper chippy chips if you are a regular with a deep fat fryer.
+It is equally as good with proper chippy chips if you regularly use a deep-fat fryer or even air fryer chips.
+It’s also wonderful with a good old-fashioned jacket potato!

 I often see it served with a simple green salad, although I would personally stick with some peppery rocket or watercress.